-General chemistry lays down the foundation for a lot of the sciences on the MCAT.
-In this episode, Bryan breaks down this general chemistry passage for the new MCAT.
+General chemistry lays the foundation for a lot of the sciences on the MCAT.
+In this episode, we break down a general chemistry passage for the MCAT.

 - 0.02 molar

 - 9.6 molar

 When there are numbers for answer choices, you should always take a quick look at how spread out they are to know if you can round or if you have to be super precise with your calculations.

 At first glance, the question seems like it requires 6-8 different calculation steps since you probably have to do conversions.
 It seems there are at least 2 layers of conversion that have to happen here, plus a couple more calculations.
 But you can take a few shortcuts to make this easier to solve.

 - Let’s say you have a liter of ocean water in front of you.
 You know that liter of ocean water is 1,028 grams.
 The passage says it’s 3.5% salt by mass.
 So take that 1,028 grams and multiply it by 0.035.
 We can round the 1,028 grams to 1,000, so 1,000 x 3.5% is 35 grams of sodium chloride.
 So you have about 35 grams of sodium chloride in that liter of ocean water.

 - You have to know the molecular weight of sodium chloride.
 On the real test, you will have a periodic table that you can pull out to check the mass of sodium and chloride.
 But sodium chloride is 58 g/mol.
 So now you have 35 grams of salt.
 If you divide 35 grams by 58 g/mol, you’ll get the number of moles of salt in that liter.

 But if you don’t want to do all that, 35 divided by 70 would be exactly a half.
 So now you have 35 over 58, which is about 60.
 So this is a little more than half of a mole of salt in that liter of ocean water.
 (As the denominator in a division problem gets smaller, the answer gets a little bit bigger).